MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-deployment-new-vm-linux.md

 **Solution**: For VMs running cloud-init older than version 20.3, configure the VM so that `/var/tmp` is not mounted as `noexec`.
 Alternatively, upgrade the VM's cloud-init package to a version >= 20.3.

 > [!NOTE]
-> The `dhclient` permission issue has been resolved in cloud-init version 22.4 and later versions.
+> The `dhclient` permission issue has been resolved in cloud-init 22.4 and later versions.
 For more information, see [cloud-init issues 3956](https://github.com/canonical/cloud-init/issues/3956).

 ### Getting more logs